ledrui/Advanced-Lane-Lines-detection/writeup.md

 I did this in cell 15 in the notebook

 ####7.
-Example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Example image of my result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the cell 21 in the function `pipeline()`.
 Here is an example of my result on a test image: